charlesreid1-docker/d-stunnel/README.md

 root@c9b9b1f0ce80:/#
 ```

+## Networking

-## Binding Stunnel Server Listening Port
+### Binding Stunnel Server Listening Port

 See [this very nice guide to Docker container networking](https://www.ctl.io/developers/blog/post/docker-networking-rules/).

-In essence, we want to bind a host port to a container port using the `-p` flag.
+In essence, we want to bind a host port to a container port using the `-p` flag with the docker run command:

 The syntax is